This list will cover the best and hottest picks for saturation plugins in 2023.

 The T-RackS Tape Machine Collection was mentioned previously, and only one plugin was left out – but because it deserves to be shown on its own.
 This bundle can get you the exact sounds found on old analog tape recorders with a large variety of tools to choose from.

 The Tape Machine 440 is inspired by the Ampex 440B unit from the late 1960s.
-Its sound character and soulful color are a remarkable example of how well IK Multimedia’s team of developers recreated these units.
+Its sound character and soulful color are a remarkable examples of how well IK Multimedia’s team of developers recreated these units.

 - Bias control